wuqunfei/rollbar-log4j/README.md

 =============
 This is a library for rollbar and log4j to integrate Java apps with [Rollbar](https://rollbar.com/), the error aggregation service.
 You will need a Rollbar account: sign up for an account [here](https://rollbar.com/signup/).

-The library is inspired by [rollbar-java] (https://github.com/rafael-munoz/rollbar-java) by Rafael Munoz & Qunfei and [rollbar-maven] (https://github.com/borjafpa/rollbar-maven) by Borja Pernia
+The library is inspired by [rollbar-java] (https://github.com/rafael-munoz/rollbar-java) by Rafael Munoz and [rollbar-maven] (https://github.com/borjafpa/rollbar-maven) by Borja Pernia